yagarea/confgit/README.md

 - **push**              - Update remote refs along with associated objects

 ---
-**Disclaimer:** Author does not have any responsibility for any demage or data los caused by usage of this software.
+**Disclaimer:** Author does not have any responsibility for any damage or data loss caused by the usage of this software.